The interconnectedness of trust, safety and presence – exploring for MCC skill level

 I offer other products including The Upgraded Target Approach: Clarifying the ICF Core Competency Model, as well as Ten Characteristics of MCC Skill Level.
 And a very unique opportunity to hear 15 consecutive coaching sessions with one of my clients in the Butterfly on the Wall Coaching Series.

 I’m a long term (since 2005), experienced and active MCC Assessor.
 I’ve been trained by the ICF to assess using the PCC Markers.
 Since 2005, I regularly assess for ICF MCC, PCC and ACC credentials.
 I keep up-to-date with the latest ACC, PCC and MCC credentialing criteria and do my best to communicate such to all my mentoring clients in a simple manner.
-I’m passionate about supportive the professionalism of coaching, which includes often engaging in ICF projects as a volunteer to continue to develop and evolve our profession.
+I’m passionate about supporting the professionalism of coaching, which includes often engaging in ICF projects as a volunteer to continue to develop and evolve our profession.

 One of the unique offerings for my clients is access to an extensive, exclusive library of MCC, PCC and ACC coaching session recordings, many of which have passed the ICF credential exam process.
 These are an incredibly valuable self-learning tool, and will accelerate your understanding of competency distinctions at each skill level.